 19 He brought me out into a broad place; he rescued me, because he delighted in me (cf 22:8).
 (Psa 18:4-19 ESV)

-In Psalm 118, the psalmist/resurrected Messiah sings with pure the joy of victorious release loud celebrations of salvation.
-His prayers were heard and answered, and he is no longer confined alone and friendless in the dank darkness of the pit.
+In Psalm 118, the psalmist/resurrected Messiah sings with pure joy and loud celebration his victorious release from the grave and salvation to life.
+God heard and answered his prayers, and he is no longer confined alone and friendless in the dank darkness of the pit of death, as recorded in Psalm 88.

 1 Oh give thanks to the LORD, for he is good; for his steadfast love endures forever!